What is Kuaishou?

 The two apps work on the basis of different algorithms.
 On Douyin, priority is given to showing the user new and highly popular content on the platform (about 80-90% of the feed).
 On Kuaishou, on the other hand, users see proportionally much more content related to the accounts they already follow.

 The first, therefore, is an App that focuses more on sharing viral and high-quality content.
-Often this content is created by Key Opinion Leader (Chinese influencers).
+Often this content is created by Key Opinion Leaders (Chinese influencers).
 The second, however, finds its strength in the social ties between users, this allows Kuaishou to have a higher engagement rate than its rival.

 - Douyin wins in advertising